nzakas/understandinges6/manuscript/11-Promises.md

 });

 p1.then(function(value) {
+    // first fulfillment handler
     console.log(value);     // 42
     return p2;
 }).then(function(value) {
+    // second fulfillment handler
     console.log(value);     // 43
 });
 ```

 In this code, `p1` schedules a job that resolves to 42.
-In the fulfillment handler for `p1`, `p2`, a promise is already in the resolved state, is returned.
+The fulfillment handler for `p1` returns `p2`, a promise already in the resolved state.
 The second fulfillment handler is called because `p2` has been fulfilled.
 If `p2` was rejected, the second fulfillment handler would not be called and instead a rejection handler (if present) would be called.

 The important thing to recognize about this pattern is that the second fulfillment handler is not added to `p2`, but rather to a third promise.
 It's this third promise that the second fulfillment handler is attached to.
 The previous example is equivalent to this: